bridadan/bridadan.github.io/_posts/2018-04-02-displayport-mst-investigation.md

 #### Version 1.2

-MST was first introuced in this version.
+MST was first introduced in this version.
 Below lists some of the valid monitor configurations:

 | Display Resolution @ 60Hz | Max Number of Monitors |
 |:-------------:|:-------------:|